September 27, 2017 (Updated: May 4, 2023)

 Be mindful not to scold your freelancers before you understand their situations.
 Respect them by always allowing ample time to work on assignments and outline expectations of turnaround times before making them an offer.
 Review emails before you send them to make sure that your tone is professional, respectful, and constructive/

 When you’re working with contract professionals, they need to know that your door is (figuratively) open for communication.
 It’s a better use of time to hash out details and make sure that you’re both on the same page before you get the first draft of a project.
 Talk to your freelancers to find out their preferred methods of communication, and then follow-up via those methods for the best results.
-If you’re only available during business hours etc., communicate that upfront as well.
+If you’re only available during business hours, for example, communicate that upfront.

 There are a number of tools and resources available to help you find good candidates for freelance work, as well as to track those you do hire to take on some of the projects.
 Take advantage of these resources to improve the experience for your company as well as for the freelancer.
-You can also work with an external company that will find and manage the freelance workers so your company doesn’t have to take on this aspect of the job.
+You can also work with an external company to find and manage freelance workers, so your company doesn’t have to take on this aspect of the job.